-Social Skills Groups - these are run by a trained teaching assistant or the Inclusion Mentor and support children in developing social skills in order to engage in conversations and form friendships with peers.
+Social Skills Groups -run by a trained teaching assistant to support in developing social skills and forming friendships with peers.

-Blue Smile - Blue Smile work in the school on a weekly basis offering play therapy and mentoring to children who may need some emotional support.
+Blue Smile - Blue Smile work in the school on a weekly basis offering play therapy and mentoring.
 This support is often long term and a child may be involved with the service for up to a year.

-Music/Drama Therapy - Specialist Music/Drama Therapists may work in the school once a week to support children who need some emotional support through the medium of music.
+Music/Drama Therapy - Specialist Music/Drama Therapists may work in the school once a week to work with groups or individuals.

-Red Hen - The Red Hen Project works with families and the school in providing support to children and their families both in school and the home.
+Red Hen - The Red Hen Project provides family workers who work with parents and children in the home and school environments.

-See Mental Health and Well-Being Policy for full details.
+Please refer to the Mental Health and Well-Being Policy for full details.

-8. What if my child has a medical need?
+What if my child has a medical need?